aiobofh/bltools/README.rst

 might still need to refer to the source code to understand how to use the tools in the best way.

-You can find excessive test-code for the common code and the parser code in the source-folder.
-This is also a nice example hon how to use the CUTest test framework, which can be found here https://github.com/aiobofh/cutest.
+You can find excessive check-code for the common code and the parser code in the test-folder.
+This is also a nice example hon how to use the Tarsio check framework, which can be found here https://github.com/aiobofh/tarsio .

 Backlogs
 --------